The TUPE transfer process, what you need to know and why it isn’t as daunting as it might seem.

 TUPE Steps

-Step one – when an organisation (new employer), in this case an Academy or School has informed the current provider that they are terminating or not renewing the contract, they can request TUPE information and due diligence information from the current employer.
-It is essential for the new employer to know of any employment liabilities which arose before they become the employer and which they might inherit and also to be able to consider the existing rates of pay, pension arrangements etc.
+Step one – when an organisation (new employer), in this case an Academy or School has informed the current provider that they are terminating or not renewing the contract, they can request the Employer Liability Information (ELI) from the current employer.
+It is essential for the new employer to know of any employment liabilities which arise and they will inherit, before they become the employer.

 - identity and age of each employee